Assassin's Creed II: DRM-related criticism

 The Windows version of the game uses Ubisoft's Uplay platform, which includes a digital rights management (DRM) system that initially required all users to remain connected to the Internet while playing.
 In the initial retail version, any progress made subsequent to the last checkpoint was lost if the Internet connection was severed.
 Ubisoft stated that if the disconnection was temporary, the game would pause.
 In addition, the company argued that there were numerous checkpoints spread throughout Assassin's Creed II.
-The company was also criticized by overseas members of the U.S. Armed Forces, who could not play the game while in locations with sporadic and expensive connections.
+The company was also criticized by overseas members of the U.S., who could not play the game while in locations with sporadic and expensive connections.

 Shortly after the release of the Windows version, Ubisoft claimed that a cracked version of the game had not been created, and was confirmed by at least one website.
 During the following weekend, the DRM servers for Silent Hunter 5 and Assassin's Creed II were, according to Ubisoft, affected by a denial-of-service attack.
 Ubisoft later stated that "95 per cent of players were not affected, but a small group of players attempting to open a game session did receive denial of service errors."
 A server emulator to overcome the DRM has been developed.
 A cracked dynamic-link library bypassing the connection requirement entirely was released in late April.

 Following the series of server outages, Ubisoft offered owners of the Windows version all DLC from the Assassin's Creed II Black Edition (despite already having the Battle of Forli and Bonfire of the Vanities DLC incorporated into the story mode from the beginning by default), or a free copy of Heroes Over Europe, Tom Clancy's EndWar, Tom Clancy's H.A.W.X, or Prince of Persia (2008).

 The DRM was modified in December 2010.
 By that time the game no longer required a constant Internet connection while playing.
 Instead, the player had to be connected to the Internet every time the game was launched.
 In 2012, Ubisoft announced that they would patch the game to remove internet access as a requirement to play, and would not require internet access for DRM henceforth.
 The Windows version now requires a one-time online activation, after which the game, its activation key, and the Uplay Account will be bound together and the game can be played offline, even with the Uplay Launcher forced to run in Offline Mode in the Settings Menu.
-The game can then be activated infinitely on the existing or a new machine if the game is ever reinstalled for some reason, and it can still be played offline.
+The game can then be activated infinitely on the existing or a new machine if the game is ever reinstalled, and it can still be played offline.
 The same rule for Assassin's Creed II on PC now applies to any Ubisoft game on PC that once required a persistent online connection.
-However none of these changes affected the Mac OS X version of the game which still requires a constant Internet connection and players still lose progress if the Internet connection is disrupted.
+However, none of these changes affected the Mac OS X version of the game which still requires a constant Internet connection and players still lose progress if the Internet connection is disrupted.